 A Moderate Modernity

-The Newspaper Tempo and the Collapse of the Weimar Republic, 1928-1933
+The Newspaper Tempo and the Transformation of Weimar Democracy, 1928-1933 (Ann Arbor: University of Michigan Press, 2023).

 The years from 1928 to 1933 represent one of the most decisive eras in German, European and global history: during these five years, the Weimar Republic, Germany’s first democratic regime, deteriorated into an increasingly authoritarian state that finally saw Adolf Hitler appointed as Chancellor.
 The newspaper Tempo is a unique witness to this extraordinary process.
 Read the rest of this entry »